RickyRomero/RickyRomero/README.md

 ### QuickBooks

-I currently work at [Intuit][intuit], where I design and build prototype interfaces for new [QuickBooks][intuit-quickbooks] features.
+[QuickBooks][intuit-quickbooks] is a powerful web app for accounting made by [Intuit][intuit].
+At work, I design and build prototype interfaces for new QuickBooks features.
 I also designed many marketing pages for Intuit, including [the 2014-2018 Intuit homepage][intuit-archived-homepage].

 ### Konfabulator